fanjieqi/computer.fundamental/README.md

 # computer.fundamental
-The fundamental of computer, wring for the beginners.
+The fundamental of computer, writng for the beginners.